China Moses: Life and career

 In 2013, she became a music expert consultant to the French electricity supplier ERDF.
 She hosted the TV documentary Soul Power as part of the summer series Summer of Soul on Arte.

 In addition to her participation on André Manoukian's album So in Love (2010, Blue Note France/EMI), Moses presented a new show in the fall of 2013 featuring torch songs such as "Don't Let Me Be Misunderstood", "Lullaby of Birdland" and "I've Got You Under My Skin".
 Additionally, she performs in Cafe Society Swing, a show written and produced by Alex Webb that revives the good times of the legendary 1940s New York nightclub, Cafe Society, which promoted racial equality and progressive causes, and where "Strange Fruit" was performed for the first time by Billie Holiday.

-She co-presented and sang at the first UNESCO International Jazz Day in Paris in 2012 and performed numerous times for US UNESCO.
+Moses co-presented and sang at the first UNESCO International Jazz Day in Paris, France, in 2012, and performed numerous times for US UNESCO.
 She initiated a documentary on the first and second International Jazz Day in Paris.
 In 2013, she was invited to participate in the Young Leaders Program of the French-American Foundation.

-On several occasions Moses has shared the stage with her mother, Dee Dee Bridgewater, and she has been accompanied by orchestras such as the Deutsches Filmorchester Babelsberg and the WDR Big Band.
+On several occasions, Moses has shared the stage with her mother, Dee Dee Bridgewater, and she has been accompanied by orchestras such as the Deutsches Filmorchester Babelsberg and the WDR Big Band.

-In 2017 she released on the MPS imprint the album Nightintales written in 6 days with Black British multi-instrumentalist Anthony Marshall.
-The pair recorded the album in 6 days in London at the analogue studio, Snap Studios.
-The album features Luke Smith on piano, Neville Malcolm on bass and Jerome Brown on drums, 3 top Black British musicians of the UK soul-jazz scene.
+In 2017, Moses released on the MPS imprint the album Nightintales, written in five days with Black British multi-instrumentalist Anthony Marshall.
+The pair recorded the album in London at the analogue studio, Snap Studios.
+The album features Luke Smith on piano, Neville Malcolm on bass and Jerome Brown on drums, three top Black British musicians of the UK soul-jazz scene.